Meiguro/simplyjs/README.md

 ### Pebble

 The `Pebble` object from [PebbleKit JavaScript](https://developer.getpebble.com/2/guides/javascript-guide.html) is available as a global variable.
-It's usage is discouraged in Pebble.js, instead you should use the objects documented below who provide a cleaner object interface to the same functionalities.
+Its usage is discouraged in Pebble.js, instead you should use the objects documented below who provide a cleaner object interface to the same functionalities.

 ### window -- browser

 A `window` object is provided with a subset of the standard APIs you would find in a normal browser.
-It's direct usage is discouraged because available functionalities may differ between the iOS and Android runtime environment.
+Its direct usage is discouraged because available functionalities may differ between the iOS and Android runtime environment.

 More specifically: